Looking back, around and ahead

 My first job was in London, this investment manager was starting a new company for a bank-I helped set up a LAN, their customer database, the accounting system, and pretty much everything else that was computer related.
 I also did charting and financial analysis.
 I did the same thing in Grand Cayman for the parent, and wrote more software, set up a bigger LAN and databases, and supported more people.
 All the programming was in Turbo Pascal and Btrieve.
 I ended up running a $40M venture capital fund-doing the books, transferring money around, preparing financial statements, etc.

 After I got back to L.A., it took me 6 months to find a job.
 I spent all the money I saved in Grand Cayman in the process.
 I even went up to San Francisco-not a thing, even with networking-the closest I got was with the Trust for Public Land-I didn’t have the credentials… I finally picked up a job at Mann Theaters doing support for the communication system used to send box office back to the mainframe.
 I also did some support and wrote a little Paradox program for a user, which got me fired (though they never said so).
+I got a trip to Colorado out of it, and free concert tickets, plus running all over L.A. visiting theaters.
+For years afterwards, I didn’t see movies, just because of the smell of popcorn.

 It only took me a month to find another job working for a tiny consulting firm in Long Beach.
 I jumped all over SoCal, writing Paradox programs, doing LANs and support and training and Word macros.
 I got fired from that job after three years because I was too friendly with a few of the clients and made too many mistakes.

-Again, it took me only a month to get a job, this time on a contract with J&J doing maintenance programming in Pascal.
+Again, it only took me a month to get a job, this time on a contract with J&J doing maintenance programming in Pascal.
 They moved the office back East and I remoted for awhile-I got a free trip to D.C. and one to New Jersey out of it… I also started doing consulting-firmware for a flight controller here, Macintosh maintenance there, joystick firmware, LAN setups, support, setting up X-terminals, anything for a buck.
 I finally took a longer-term consulting gig with the ACLU of Southern California, doing support and odd computer jobs.
 I worked for a software company in Newport Beach on an oil delivery system then telecommuted to Baltimore.
 I finally picked up another Pascal maintenance contract that changed into a C++ project doing hotel interfaces.

 My next job was at Quest Software in ’99, doing Delphi for Space Manager.
 It was pre-IPO, and I got some cheap options that paid for 2 cars when the stock went skyhigh.
 I finished the rewrite, and went to Shareplex doing the monitor.
 That project got cancelled, and I started running the UI Studio.
 We moved to new offices in November ’05.
 In March ’08, I got laid off for cost cutting reasons, along with a bunch of other people.